 Learners wishing to improve their horticultural skills.

-- Compare sexual and asexual propagation techniques and select appropriate plant propagation techniques for herbaceous and woody plant material
+- Compare sexual and asexual propagation techniques and select appropriate plant propagation techniques for herbaceous and woody plant material; and

 - Vegetable Production